SCIZOR: A Self-Supervised Approach to Data Curation for Large-Scale Imitation Learning: Introduction

-In summary, our key contributions are as follows: \begin{itemize}[itemsep=0pt, topsep=0pt, parsep=1pt, partopsep=0pt, left=0pt] \item We propose a unified framework for data curation that filters both suboptimal and redundant state-action pairs in large-scale imitation learning datasets. \item We introduce a suboptimality detector based on self-supervised task progress estimation, and a deduplication module that removes repetitive data to preserve data diversity. \item We empirically demonstrate that \methodname{} improves policy performance across diverse large-scale imitation learning benchmarks, showing on average 15.4\% improvement. \end{itemize}
+In summary, our key contributions are as follows: \begin{itemize}[itemsep=0pt, topsep=0pt, parsep=1pt, partopsep=0pt, left=0pt] \item We propose a unified framework for transition-level data curation that filters both suboptimal and redundant state-action pairs in large-scale imitation learning datasets for imitation learning policies and modern Vision-Language-Action models. \item We introduce a suboptimality detector based on self-supervised task progress estimation, and a deduplication module that removes repetitive data to preserve data diversity. \item We empirically demonstrate that \methodname{} improves policy performance across diverse large-scale imitation learning benchmarks, showing on average 15.4\% improvement. \end{itemize}